 How Blue Eggs are Formed

 Here’s an interesting fact: all eggs start out white because they are formed of calcium carbonate.
 If you have a white egg laying chicken, like a Brown Leghorn, then no additional pigment is added to the egg.
-If you have blue egg laying chicken, the blue pigment is, oocyanin, is added after the white shell is formed and it sinks through the entire shell.
+If you have a blue egg laying chicken, the blue pigment, oocyanin, is added after the white shell is formed and it sinks through the entire shell.